 - Education dimension:

-- School attainment: a household is deprived if no member aged 10 years or older has completed six years of schooling.
-Six years is the duration of primary education in most countries, so this change reinforces SDG 4 “Quality education.” (one additional revision was introduced in 2020, see next question)
+- School attainment: a household is deprived if no member aged 10 years or older has completed at least six years of schooling.
+Six years is the duration of primary education in most countries, so this change reinforces SDG 4 “Quality education.”

 - School attendance: a household is deprived if any school-aged child is not attending school up to the age at which he/she would complete class 8.

 - Standard of living:

 - Housing: a household is deprived if it has inadequate housing in at least one of the three: the floor is of natural materials or the roof or the walls are of rudimentary materials.